gallery-so/gallery/pull_request_template.md

 ### Summary of Changes

-Please provide a brief description of the changes made in this PR.
-Explain the problem are fixing or the feature you are adding.
+Provide a brief description of the changes made in this PR.
+Explain the problem you are fixing or the feature you are adding.

-### Demo or Before and After
+### Before/After or Demo

-If this is a new feature, it helps to include screenshots or recordings of the feature in action.
+- If this is a new feature, include screenshots or recordings of the feature in action.
-If this PR makes visual changes, include before and after screenshots.
+- If this PR makes visual changes, include before and after screenshots.
+You can type `/table` to quickly come up with a before/after table.

 ### Edge Cases